Packaged terminal air conditioner

 A packaged terminal air conditioner (PTAC) is a type of self-contained heating and air conditioning system intended to be mounted through a wall.
 The first practical semi-portable air conditioning unit was invented by engineers at Chrysler Motors.
 It entered the market in 1935, and was designed to fit under a window like many modern PTACs.

 PTACs are commonly found in commercial settings (hotels, motels, hospitals), or multifamily facilities (senior housing, condominiums, apartment buildings).
-PTACs are mostly used to cool individual living spaces, there are units which offer resistance heating and/or heat pumps.
-(The latter are more properly described as packaged terminal heat pumps or PTHP).
+While PTACs are mostly used to cool individual living spaces, there are units that offer resistance heating and/or space heating via heat pumps.
+The latter are more properly described as packaged terminal heat pumps (PTHP).
 PTACs with support for external heating through a hydronic heating coil or natural gas heating also exist.
 Typical PTAC heating and cooling capacity values range from 7,000–19,000 BTU/h (2 to 5.5 kilowatts) nominal.

 PTACs are commonly installed in window walls and masonry walls, with multiple standard dimensions available including 42×16 inches (1067x406 mm), 36x15 inches, and 40x15 inches.
 Their installation typically requires the following: